 - Chiropractor placed on claim despite an “any occupation” provision

 - Podiatrist receives lump-sum buyout at pre-suit mediation with long-term disability insurer

 Carpal tunnel often results from repetitive or strained hand movements.
 Prolonged or repetitive pressure on certain parts of the hand, arm or wrist can result in numbness, pain and weakness.
 People who work with computers for long hours are at a high risk of developing carpal tunnel syndrome.

 Other conditions can cause carpal tunnel syndrome, including rheumatoid arthritis, diabetes, thyroid disorders, menopause, fluid retention due to pregnancy, or deposits of amyloid, an abnormal protein produced by cells in your bone marrow.
 If you perform any of the following tasks, you could develop carpal tunnel syndrome:

 These symptoms can affect every aspect of daily life for a person suffering from carpal tunnel syndrome both physically and emotionally.
 Even simple tasks can be a painful and debilitating experience.
 Carpal tunnel pain can literally stop you from performing any task that requires use of your hands, including gripping or lifting objects, typing on a keyboard or any other manual activity.
 By seeking disability, you can earn the relief you need to rest and recover.

-For more information about carpal tunnel, please consult the following sites:
+For more information about carpal tunnel, please consult:

 Check this page for updated information about carpal tunnel syndrome disability insurance claims and new disability insurance regulations that could affect your benefits.